ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ELB is used to distribute incoming traffic across multiple instances of the application to ensure that the application is highly available and fault-tolerant.

-ELB is used to route traffic to the application, and to ensure that the application is running and healthy.
+ELB is used to route traffic to the application and to ensure that the application is running and healthy.

 ### Production Architecture